 Even on an Ironman that has numerous water stations, many experienced racers tend to carry a hydration pack and some type of carbohydrate option like energy gels.
 For context, shorter triathlons tend to have aid stations with at least water and electrolytes.
 Longer races, like the Ironman, will offer snacks and energy gels throughout various points in the course.
 Don't forget a post-race snack as well, which you can usually stash with your personal belongings at bag check.

 This is what you'll actually be putting into bag check, so load it with your gear, including what you need after the race.
-That can include an additional pair of socks, sun cream, instant ice pack, dry shoes or sandals, and lip balm.
-It's also helpful to add some duplicate items that you use for the race, as backups just in case.
-That might be a swimming cap and goggles, another pair of sunglasses, even a second swimsuit.
+That can include an additional pair of socks, sunscreen, instant ice pack, dry shoes or sandals or lip balm.
+It's also helpful to put some duplicate items that you use for the race, as backups just in case.
+That might be a swim cap and goggles, another pair of sunglasses, even a second swimsuit.

 Most of all?
-Practise with what you prep, suggests Miller.
+Practice with what you prep, suggests Miller.
 Race day will always bring surprises, he says, such as more swimmers around you than anticipated or a minor bike issue that costs you a few minutes to fix.
-The more you can throw yourself into practice scenarios—especially the transitions between events—the better prepped you'll be once you hit the start line.
+The more you can throw yourself into practice scenarios — especially the transitions between events — the better prepped you'll be once you hit the start line.

 Story written by Elizabeth Millard